mbermanUCSC/JMPTerminal/README.md

 # JMP Terminal

-Welcome to "JMP Terminal" an terminal-based puzzle game for CMPM 179
+Welcome to "JMP Terminal" an terminal-based puzzle game for CMPM 179.

-Made By:
-Jackson Nadler-Block
-Pallavi Rajeev
-Miles Berman
-(Group 8)
+Made By: Jackson Nadler-Block, Pallavi Rajeev, and Miles Berman (Group 8)

 ## How To Play